 The future of digital marketing

 As customers become even more sophisticated and the more they rely on their smartphones and other digital devices to make buying decisions, digital marketing and the tools that marketers use will certainly evolve as well.
-Artificial intelligence, for example, has already begun to show what it’s capable of in terms of providing even more customised content to customers.
+Artificial intelligence and location data, for example, has already begun to show what it’s capable of in terms of providing even more customised content to customers.
 We can only expect the digital landscape of tomorrow to be even more complex and exciting as it adapts to the changing tastes and needs of customers.